Nara Cherry Blossom 2026: Best Spots & Forecast

 Is Nara suitable for a day trip from Kyoto during cherry blossom season?

 Yes.
 With proper timing, Nara is one of the easiest and most rewarding day trips from Kyoto in spring.
-Visiting Nara in the morning allows travelers to enjoy cherry blossoms and temples before returning to Kyoto in the afternoon.
+Visiting Nara in the morning allows travelers to return to Kyoto in the afternoon.

 Are cherry blossoms in Nara free to visit?

-Most cherry blossom viewing in Nara Park is completely free, including lawns, walking paths, and deer areas.
-However, some attractions charge a small entrance fee.
-Todai-ji Temple costs 600 yen to enter the Great Buddha Hall, and Mount Wakakusa charges 150 yen for access during the open season.
-These fees are optional and not required to enjoy cherry blossoms nearby.
+Most cherry blossom viewing in Nara Park is completely free.
+However, Todai-ji Temple costs 600 yen and Mount Wakakusa charges 150 yen for access during the open season.

 You might also be interested in ...